-2. Reach under the hood from outside the vehicle, move the safety latch to the left and lift the hood.
+2. Reach under the hood, move safety latch to the left and lift the hood.

 Safety Latch Location

 To prevent possible damage, do not slam the hood to close it.
 Use a firm downward push at the front center of the hood to ensure that both latches engage.